SWANSON AND THE IDENTITY OF JACK THE RIPPER

 Although the mystery was never officially solved, more than 50 years after Donald Swanson’s death his grandson discovered private handwritten notes which seemed to finally explain what happened to the murderer – and to name him at last.

-Adam Wood is Executive Editor of Ripperologist magazine, the leading publication on the Whitechapel murders.
-He is also Editor of the Police History Society Journal.
+Adam Wood is Executive Editor of Ripperologist magazine, the leading publication on the Whitechapel murders, and from 2017-2020 was also Editor of the Police History Society Journal.